-The 135 hours of precepted clinical practice time required this affords the student clinical decision-making opportunities in the specialist clinical nurse role through the application of theoretical concepts and strategies for a diverse patient population in a variety of clinical settings.
+The 135 hours of precepted clinical practice time required affords the student clinical decision-making opportunities in the specialist clinical nurse educator role through the application of theoretical concepts and strategies for a diverse patient population in a variety of clinical settings.
 The specialist clinical role for the nurse educator will be analyzed and applied in collaboration with a master's or doctoral prepared nurse preceptor with experience in the clinical specialty.
 Evidence-based strategies will be developed into a comprehensive learning plan to engage learners in active learning and implemented to meet mutually determined outcomes.
 Clinical evaluations will be performed using evaluation rubrics.
 Project Concert will be used to track students' clinical experiences.
+Nurse educator graduate students licensed and practicing in the state of Tennessee need to choose a teaching preceptor in a clinical specialty area.
+Others may choose an academic or clinical specialty setting.